Securiti Named a 2022 Cool Vendor in Data Security by GartnerDownload Now

 CITRA personnel have been authorized to visit the premises of telecommunication service providers with prior notice to inspect the security measures in place.

-Kuwait’s DPPR requires that prior to the provision of service, the service providers must obtain the consent of the requester of service for the collection and processing of data and his knowledge and acceptance of all conditions, obligations, and provisions for data collection and processing.
+Kuwait’s DPPR requires that prior to the provision of service, the service providers must obtain the consent of the requester of service for collection and processing of data and his knowledge and acceptance of all conditions, obligations, and provisions for data collection and processing.

 Kuwait’s DPPR requires that technology service providers must maintain transparency throughout the entire process of the collection and processing of the data.